Reading Hardware Company Butt Works

+The Reading Hardware Company Butt Works, also known as "The Hardware," is an historic, American factory building that is located in Reading, Berks County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1979.

+History and architectural features

-Reading Hardware Company Butt Works, also known as "The Hardware," is a historic factory building located in Reading, Berks County, Pennsylvania.
-It was built in 1875, and consists of two wings connected by a boiler house.
-They are configured to enclose a courtyard, closed by a brick wall.
+Built in 1875, this historic structure consists of two wings that are connected by a boiler house.
+They were configured to enclose a courtyard that was then enclosed by a brick wall.
 The wings are three- and four-stories, and constructed of brick bearing walls with heavy timber framing.
 The boiler house has two square, free-standing chimneys and topped by a central lantern monitor.

 It was listed on the National Register of Historic Places in 1979.
 It is included in the Reading Hardware Company national historic district.